 The primary outcome is the EQ-5D-5L.
-To be conservative, we took the lowest published estimate of the MCID differences (0.074) (48) with an estimated standard deviation of 0.25 (estimated from the 0.30 from the Adachi study for the 3L version (49) and adjusted down to account for the 5L's greater sensitivity).
-Using these assumptions we would need to analyse 480 participants (240 per group) and, after accounting for loss to follow-up of 20%, we would need to recruit and randomise 600 participants for a study with 90% power (2p = 0.05).
+To be conservative, we took the lowest published estimate of the Minimal Clinical Important Differences (MCID) (0.074) (48) with an estimated standard deviation of 0.25 (estimated from the 0.30 reported by the Adachi et al. for the 3L version (49) and adjusted down to account for the 5L version's greater sensitivity).
+Based on these assumptions we would need to analyse 480 participants (240 per group) and, after accounting for loss to follow-up of 20%, we would need to recruit and randomise 600 participants for a study with 90% power (2p = 0.05).